 I’ve even done a post on the best way to cut up your jeans for upcycling projects that you can find here.

 D is also for Dishes!
 Turn your dishes into wall art!
 If you are looking for a fun art project you can even spray paint your plates to help them match your decor.

 Let’s face it – who doesn’t have a stash of cables (maybe for an old cell phone) lying around for devices long forgotten about?

 What to do with all that cable?
 Make colourful trendy jewellery of course!

-There is a lovely tutorial on Etsy Journal by Sarah Goldschadt that lays out how to make the lovely bracelets above and we reckon you could adapt the techniques in it to other pieces of jewellery as well with the right findings.
+There is a tutorial on Etsy Journal by Sarah Goldschadt that lays out how to make the lovely bracelets above and we reckon you could adapt the techniques in it to other pieces of jewellery as well with the right findings.

 F is for Fabric

 If you are planning on a celebration of any kind, you can give your old fabric a new purpose by turning it into festive bunting.
 You could probably even use old t-shirts for this as well.

 Amanda of Bewley’s Bunting Emporium shows us how to make this ‘festival bunting’ out of scrap fabric in her How to Guide here.

 I love the idea of using it for this bunting for two reasons, 1) because it is an easy beginner’s project and 2) because it isn’t an upcycle that is disguising what the base material is.
 So you can have fun decorative bunting and also be very clearly ‘flying the flag’ for upcycling!